 - LM2678 – 3.3V, 12V, 5V 5A switching fixed voltage regulator circuits

-If you need a switching regulator that uses a few components.
-And your load requires a power under 100 watts.
+If you need a switching regulator that uses a few components, and your load requires a power of under 100 watts.

-The High-frequency transformer is very important in this circuit.
-Because it has 3 main functions which are:
+The high-frequency transformer is very important in this circuit.
+Because it has 3 main functions that we need, which are:

 - Separate the input and output circuits.

-When there is a pulse control signal to bias a transistor runs.
-The current will drive through a high-frequency transformer.
-But the output rectifier doesn’t conduct a current.
+When there is a pulse control signal to bias a transistor, it will run.
+Driving the current through a high-frequency transformer.

-In contrast, when the transistor is off.
-The primary voltage reverses.
-And, this result causes a flyback current flows through to the rectifier output and filter output.
-We can control the pulse width via the transformer.
-To keep a constant output voltage.
+In contrast, when the transistor is off, the primary coil voltage will reverse back from the coil itself.
+This resulted in a flyback current flowing through the rectifier and a filter at the output.
+We can control the pulse width via the transformer, to keep a constant output voltage.

-The flyback switching power supply has limited a power rated of 100 watts.
-Because of the current of the transformer.
-And the limit per peak current value of switching transistor.
+The flyback switching power supply has a power limit rating of 100 watts.
+Because of the transformer’s current and the limit on the peak current that the switching transistor can handle.

 For applications over 100 watts.
-We will use others switching regulator circuits.
-This will be explained in the next circuit.
+We will use other switching regulator circuits.
+This will be explained in the next few circuits.